Oats Champorado (Filipino Chocolate Porridge)

 • 1-2 tbsp honey or maple syrup adjust to taste

-• ¼ cup evaporated or coconut milk for drizzling
+• ¼ cup milk (evaporated or any milk of choice) for drizzling

 • a pinch of salt